HomeDing/homeding.github.io/elements/display/lcd.md

 The library used to drive these displays is "LiquidCrystal_PCF8574".

-## Web UI for the DisplaySH1106 Element
+## Web UI for the DisplayLCD Element

 There is a dedicated card for this element available that will be used for the web server config and landing pages: